stoivo/RecenterTopBottom/README.md

 # RecenterTopBottom

-A [Sublime Text 2][ST2] plugin that cycles between moving the current line to the top, middle and bottom of the visible screen area.
+A [Sublime Text 2][ST2] or [Sublime Text 3][ST3] plugin that cycles between moving the current line to the top, middle and bottom of the visible screen area.

 ## Installation

-1. Open the Sublime Text 2 Packages folder:
+1. Open the Sublime Text 2 or 3  Packages folder:

     - OS X: `~/Library/Application Support/Sublime Text 2/Packages/`
     - Windows: `%APPDATA%/Sublime Text 2/Packages/`